Tax limits

 We will provide you with a Pension Savings Statement if the value of your benefits built up in the ABF Scheme have exceeded the AA over the tax year.
 We will also send a Pensions Savings Statement to anyone that is subject to the MPAA.
 Where a tax charge is payable, the statement provides the options available to you to pay this charge.

-Up until 6 April 2023, the LTA is the maximum amount you can take in pension benefits during your lifetime from all pension schemes before a tax charge is incurred.
-If the LTA is exceeded, you will be subject to the LTA tax charge.
-It is unlikely for the majority of members that the LTA will be exceeded, therefore no charge would apply.
+Up until 6 April 2023, the LTA was the maximum amount you could take in pension benefits during your lifetime from all pension schemes before a tax charge was incurred.
+If the LTA was exceeded, you were subject to the LTA tax charge.
+It was unlikely for the majority of members that the LTA would be exceeded, therefore no charge applied.

-The LTA was initially set at £1.5m in 2006 and has steadily changed in recent years.
-From April 2018 it has increased in line with the rate of inflation, as measured by the Consumer Price Index (CPI).
+The LTA was initially set at £1.5m in 2006 and was steadily changed.
+From April 2018 it increased in line with the rate of inflation, as measured by the Consumer Price Index (CPI).
 The government previously announced that for tax years 2021-2022 to 2025-2026, the LTA would be frozen.

 Retirement Date